THE PAX FELLOWSHIP

 In-Person Retreat

-The Fellowship kicks off with an in-person retreat August 28-30 in Scottsdale, AZ.
-Canadian Fellows: in-person on August 30 in GTA.
+The Fellowship includes an in-person retreat August 28-30 in Scottsdale, AZ.
+Canadian Fellows: August 30 in GTA.

 2 Spiritual Direction Sessions

-Attend one-on-one contemplative sessions for mental health and spiritual life.
+Attend one-on-one contemplative sessions for mental health and spiritual life from a spiritual director of Color.

 PAX Showcase

-Contribute within your cohort to the culminating showcase for the PAX community.
+Contribute within your cohort to the culminating showcase for the PAX community in April 2027.

 Monthly Keynotes